Women's gridiron football: 1930s

 A few women's football leagues emerged in the 1930s, including one in Ohio in 1934 and another in Los Angeles in 1939, but were short-lived.

-1960s and 1970s
+1960s and 1970s: Formalization and professional football

 The women's game started to formalize in the 1960s, after entrepreneur Sid Friedman founded the Women's Professional Football League in 1965.

+By 1973, all WPFL teams had disbanded except for the Toledo Troopers of Toledo, Ohio.
+The Troopers then joined the new National Women's Football League (NWFL), which operated from 1974 to 1988.